 26th February 1675 – Widow ………… More, from the Fleece – The parish clerk had left a blank in the register and added a footnote that he did “not lerne her christian name”

 Clifton was vintner at the Fleece from 1633/4 until at least 1672.
 According to one source William died in 1672 and his wife, Martha, continued as landlady.
 The current researcher has not been able to find any records of the marriage of William and Martha Clifton.
-On the basis that the farthing and half penny tokens issued in the name of the Fleece only bear William’s initials, instead of the a triad of token issuer’s initials which are usually displayed if the primary issuer is a married man.
-On the basis that neither of the token types issued by William Clifton from the Fleece probably date later to no later than c.1660 it would be reasonable to assume that William and Martha weren’t married until after this time.
+The farthing and half penny tokens issued in the name of the Fleece only bear William’s initials, instead of the a triad of token issuer’s initials which are usually displayed if the primary issuer is a married man.
+On the basis that neither of the token types issued by William Clifton from the Fleece probably date to no later than c.1660 it would be reasonable to assume that William and Martha weren’t married until after this time.

 While it is not known when he died a foot note in a manuscript copy (held in the library of the Royal Society) of John Aubrey’s earlier sited reference to the Fleece tavern states “Clifton the master of the house, hanged himself having perjured himself”.
 This being the case it fully explains why no burial record can be found for William Clifton in the parish register for St. Paul’s Church in Covent Garden or for that matter any other parish burial records.
 As a suicide victim Clifton would have not been eligible for burial in consecrated ground and hence his death will have gone unrecorded in church records.

-According to one source (3) the Fleece burnt down in 1688 and rebuilt as a private house.
-This building still standing in 1722 as an advertisement in the Daily Post for 22 January 1722 relates “To be let furnished or unfurnished a very good house in Bridge Street, two doors from the Play House, the corner of Vinegar Yard at the Green Raith which was formerly the Fleece Tavern“.
-The mer location of the Fleece, like the Rose, must have been engulfed in the extensions to the Drury Lane Theatre in 1766.
+According to one source (3) the Fleece burnt down in 1688 and was rebuilt as a private house.
+This building was former still standing in 1722 as an advertisement in the Daily Post for 22 January 1722 relates “To be let furnished or unfurnished a very good house in Bridge Street, two doors from the Play House, the corner of Vinegar Yard at the Green Raith which was formerly the Fleece Tavern“.
+The former location of the Fleece, like the Rose, must have been engulfed in the extensions to the Drury Lane Theatre in 1766.

 Despite its reputation the Fleece Tavern was a popular haunt of Samuel Pepys .
 Between the period 1660 to 1669 he visited the tavern on at least 4 separate occasions which he records in his famous diaries.
 The associated entries are listed below chronologically.